That's really up to your comfort level. Last year we sent out a newsletter that shared some basics.

 General Check-In: 2p-6p

 We're bringing back the podcast recording studio.
-We hope to hear your experiences of the outdoors, or your thoughts on the politics of racializing natural spaces, or how nature is critical to equalizing health care, or whatever else you'd like to share about the importance of nature in healing and growth.
+We hope to hear your experiences of the outdoors, or your thoughts on the politics of racializing natural spaces, or how nature is critical to equalizing health care, or whatever else you'd like to share about the importance of nature and art and community to support ourhealing & growth.
 If you want to participate, be sure to sign the media release portion on the waiver form at check-in.

 Other Activities: